TDECU Stadium Quick Facts

 Memorial Hermann Family Fun Zone

-The Memorial Hermann Family Fun Zone will return to the Houston Football Stadium with an exact location to be named at a later date.
+The Memorial Hermann Family Fun Zone will return to the TDECU Stadium with an exact location to be named at a later date.

 Number of Seats